packed7Ice/sofuhana/README.md

 ### Image Attribution

-- Illustrations © 2025 [Author Name] — used under permission.
+- Illustrations © 2025 [nu_tsumi] — used under permission.
-- Logo © [Organization Name] — used with authorization.
+- Logo © [cit_sofume] — used with authorization.
 - All images are included in this repository for display only.
   Redistribution or modification is **not allowed**.